jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 - Abstract types can be conceived dually: as type classes and as sigma types that contain terms whose types satisfy the type class (see [here](#abstract-types)).
 The type hierarchy can be understood as a specific type class synthesis.
 - That a parametrized struct is an existential type [can be understood in Lean](#type-constructors-and-existential-types), and the natural coercion from a concrete type `B{Int}` to `B` can be understood as a subtype relation.
 - `where` expression with constraints can be understood as [sigma types with automatic type class synthesis too](#constraints-in-where).
 - "Static" union types, i.e. union types whose coverage can be determined at compilation, can be [simulated](#union-types) by the type class-plus-sigma type approach.
-However, `f(::Type{T}, x::Union{T, Int}) where T = x` seems beyond the ability of idiomatic Lean, for the very reason that it's not possible to define type classes and sigma types on the fly at runtime.
+- However, *dynamic* union types, e.g. the union type in `f(::Type{T}, x::Union{T, Int}) where T = x`, seems beyond the ability of idiomatic Lean, for the very reason that it's not possible to define type classes and sigma types on the fly at runtime.

+Stratification:
+- The type expression/type duality of Julia types interprets `Any::Any` etc.
+- There is no way to directly operate on the "true" type universe $\mathsf{Type}$ in Julia;
+  we work on types by indirectly work on `Type` - an ordinary type containing all type *expressions*.
+- It is also not possible to work on "real" arrow types in Julia, although something similar - essentially a subtype of `Function` - can be [defined](#arrow-types).